Adaptive Neyman Allocation: Two-Stage Adaptive Neyman Allocation

 Theorem~\ref{thm:2StageANA} presents a high probability bound.
 Using an assumption that enables us to show exponentially small probability, we will be able to show that a similar bound (up to some logarithm factors) holds in expectation.
 See Corollary~\ref{coro:2StageANA} in Section~\ref{sec:InExpectation}.

 Results that study the quality of adaptive allocation policies also frequently appear in the active learning literature \citep{antos2010active, carpentier2011finite, grover2009active, russac2021b}.
 This literature adopts a minimax regret framework, which differs from the competitive analysis framework.
 The minimax regret framework focuses on the difference between the variance of any policy and the optimal variance, rather than the ratio between them.
-As the magnitudes of $\sigma(1)$ and $\sigma(0)$ directly impact the objective value, the minimax regret framework typically assumes $\sigma(1)$ and $\sigma(0)$ are on the same order, which is not necessary in this paper\footnote{More specifically, the minimax regret framework assumes $\sigma(1)$ and $\sigma(0)$ are absolute constants, whereas this paper does not make such an assumption.}.
+As the magnitudes of $\sigma(1)$ and $\sigma(0)$ directly impact the objective value, the minimax regret framework typically assumes $\sigma(1)$ and $\sigma(0)$ are constants and that they are on the same order.
+In contrast, this paper allows $\sigma(1)$ and $\sigma(0)$ to differ significantly, with one potentially much larger than the other.
 After translating into the framework of this paper, the best competitive ratio suggested by the literature is on the order of $1 + O(T^{-\frac{1}{2}})$, using much more complicated and fully adaptive experimental designs such as upper confidence bound approaches.
 In contrast, Theorem~\ref{thm:2StageANA} shows that a simple two-stage adaptive Neyman allocation can achieve the same competitive ratio, by adapting only once.

 In Section~\ref{sec:MultiStage}, we will show that conducting experiments in more than two stages can improve the competitive ratio, to an extent that almost matches the information-theoretic limit of conducting adaptive experiments.